ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     end
     ```

     * `switch:RotateTo` tells the script to rotate our switch variable.
-The switch needs to rotate to its original downwards position, since we defined its initial rotation as startingRotation, we can simply plug startingRotation into our rotation statement.
+The switch needs to rotate to its original downwards position, since we defined its initial rotation as `startingRotation`, we can simply plug `startingRotation` into our rotation statement.

     * `0.5` is the time in seconds it takes to complete the action.